tedpreston29/Week-3-Assingment/README.md

 Added background image.
 I initally added an image and hit save and it threw all my positioning everywhere and wouldn't go back to how I had it.
 I also organised my CSS a bit more by having the containers only for sizing and then used the sub divs for the flair.

 SUMMARY...
 I really enjoyed this assignment however, I sometimes feel that with my poor working memory due to dyslexia it's hard for me to remember some of the syntax and the structure of some JavaScript executables etc. I did use AI to help me structure them but I understand the concepts and when and why they are used.
-I would love to have a session again on syntax and the order of things, this is my biggest weakness at the moment.
+I would love to have a session again on syntax and the order of things or something similar.
+This is my biggest weakness at the moment.

+I also did not get around to adding in the feature where you can see how many upgrades the user currently has.